aagiulian/technical_review/README.md

 # Bilberry Technical Exercise

-A TCP server that sends GPS NMEA GGA sentences every seconds.
+A TCP server that sends a GPS NMEA GGA sentence every seconds.

 A TCP client that connects to the GPS server and logs its fix quality and altitude in a file.